JoyBlessed09/git-basic-exercises/README.md

-Thank you for the opportunities.
-Giving up is not and never will be an option in life!
+The Kingdom of God is withing you and around you, it is not in Mensions of stones and bricks. split a piece of wood and you will find Him, flip a rock and you will find Him